PrashKandel63/LogIn_Reg/README.md

 # LogIn_Reg
-A Log In and Registration page made with node.js using passport for the FeedByMe take home code test.
+A Log In and Registration page made with node.js using passport.

 Thing you need to install with npm for this work are: